 One of the major highlights of this 12-day adventure to Nar Phu is the unchanged cultural exploration of the Tibetan settlers, being highly influenced by the Bon religion - the oldest Tibetan Buddhist tradition.
 While many cultures have been highly influenced by modernization, the locals have been preserving their cultures from generation to generation, and the living proof is the many walls, chortens, red shrines, gompas, and the colorful Buddhist Tibetan prayer flags dotted here.

 The major villages of Nar and Phu demonstrate their culture in the form of stone houses, with distinct, meaningful architecture, carved with wooden doors and windows, and while settling down here, you can witness their traditional lifestyle through animal herding and ancient-style agricultural farming.
 Amongst all, this valley also celebrates the colorful festival of Mani Rimdu, the oldest functioning monastery of Nepal, dating back 500 years.
-Besides, this 12-day Nar Phu valley Trek itinerary also includes visiting other monasteries, including the Lhogaon Monastery at Dharmsala, and Phu at the Ghompa valley, showcasing a deeper insight into the Tibetan Buddhist historic culture.
+Besides, this itinerary also includes visiting other monasteries, including the Lhogaon Monastery at Dharmsala, and Phu at the Ghompa valley, showcasing a deeper insight into the Tibetan Buddhist historic culture.

-Side Trip to Himlung Himal Base Camp near Phu Gaon
+Side Trip to Himlung Himal Base Camp

 What makes our itinerary stand out is the acclimatization days set for two days, at the major village of Nar and Phu, where we will explore the highlighted Tibetan cultures and livelihood.